synthesized-io/tdk-demo/README.md

 # tdk-docker-demo

-A very simple (but no less powerful) demo to data generation for a legendary Pagila DB schema using TDK.
+A simple (but no less powerful) demo for data generation for the legendary Pagila database schema using Synthesized TDK.

-[Pagila](https://github.com/devrimgunduz/pagila) is a example database provided a standard schema that can be used for examples in books, tutorials, articles, samples, etc.
+[Pagila](https://github.com/devrimgunduz/pagila) is a sample database schema that can be used in tutorials, articles, demos, etc.

-[TDK](https://docs.synthesized.io/tdk/latest/?utm_source=habr&utm_medium=devrel&utm_campaign=datagen) is a DevOps' best friend for database masking and generation.
+[Synthesized TDK](https://docs.synthesized.io/tdk/latest/?utm_source=habr&utm_medium=devrel&utm_campaign=datagen) provides database generation and masking capabilities.

 ## How to start